As a Business Analytics major, students should adhere to the following criteria in major course selection for study abroad:

 - Coursework must be upper division (300 – 400 level equivalent)

-*Students should meet with an IPSA advisor to receive final approval for Business Analytics coursework.
+*Students should meet with an International Programs and Study Abroad (IPSA) advisor to receive final approval for Business Analytics coursework.

 Other types of courses available for study abroad include: